moshozen/MZRelationalCollectionController/README.md

 isn't generally a problem for smaller collection (less than several hundred in size, say), however collections which are larger than that may not be the best fit for MZRelationalCollectionController.

-In particular, in the case of NSManagedObjects, MZRelationalCollectionController purposely faults in all objects in the collection (and in any referenced key paths) at controller initialization time.
-This avoids potentially surprising update callbacks when a fault fires due to accessing objects in the collection (particularly for objects observed via nested keypaths).

 ## Example App & Tests

 The example app provides a comprehensive introduction to MZRelationalCollectionController.